nomoixyz/vulcan/docs/src/examples/commands/example.md

 ## Examples
 ### Run a simple command

-This example shows how to run a simple command and obtain the output
+Run a simple command and obtain the output

 ```solidity
 // SPDX-License-Identifier: MIT